Logo

 How to Measure Shared Fault in a Car AccidentAfter a car accident in Texas, law enforcement, insurance companies, and legal teams will work to investigate who should be held liable.
 Liability, however, is not always clear-cut, and sometimes multiple parties to the accident will share liability.
 In this post, we’ll discuss the laws and practices used in Texas to measure shared fault after a car accident.

 The state’s negligence laws can be complex, and it’s best to seek the advice of an experienced car accident lawyer if you’re curious about the shared fault in your circumstances.
-The Dallas car accident attorneys of The Benton Law Firm offer free consultations to answer your questions.
+The Dallas car accident attorneys of Benton Accident & Injury Lawyers offer free consultations to answer your questions.
 If you sustained injuries and losses after a negligent driver hit you, let us fight for the compensation you deserve.
 Contact our firm today at (214) 777-7777.

 The Proportionate Responsibility Law in Texas